Tadoba Andhari Tiger Reserve: Fauna

 Aside from the Bengal tiger, Tadoba Tiger Reserve is home to other mammals, including the Indian leopard, sloth bears, gaur, nilgai, dhole, small Indian civet, jungle cats, sambar, barking deer, chital, chausingha and honey badger.
-Tadoba lake sustains the marsh crocodile, which was once common all over Maharashtra.
+Tadoba lake sustains the Mugger crocodile, which was once common all over Maharashtra.
 Reptiles here include endangered Indian python and common Indian monitor.
 Terrapins, Indian star tortoise, Indian cobra and Russel's viper also live in Tadoba.

 The lake contains a wide variety of water birds, and raptors.
 195 species of birds have been recorded, including 3 endangered species.
 The grey-headed fish eagle, crested serpent eagle, and changeable hawk-eagle are some of the raptors seen in the park.

-Other bird species found in the reserve include the orange-headed thrush, Indian pitta, crested treeswift, stone curlew, crested honey buzzard, paradise flycatcher, bronze-winged jacana, lesser goldenbacked woodpecker, various warblers, black-naped blue flycatcher and the Indian peafowl.74 species of butterflies have been recorded including pansies, monarchs, mormons and swordtails.
+Other bird species found in the reserve include the orange-headed thrush, Indian pitta, crested treeswift, Stone-curlew, crested honey buzzard, paradise flycatcher, bronze-winged jacana, Black-rumped flameback, various warblers, Black-naped monarch and the Indian peafowl.74 species of butterflies have been recorded including pansies, monarchs, mormons and swordtails.

 Insect species include the endangered danaid egg-fly and great eggfly.
 Dragonflies, stick insects, jewel beetles and the praying mantis are other insects in the reserve.
 The signature spider, giant wood spider and red wood spiders are often seen during the monsoon and soon after.
 Some hunting spiders like the wolf spiders, crab spiders and lynx spiders are also common.

 A black panther was spotted in May 2018.
 As per the officials, it is a rare sight since black panthers normally live in evergreen forests and not in dry deciduous forests like Tadoba Tiger Reserve.